o2gy84/misc/benchmark/resize/README.md

 ### benchmark for resizing ind cropping image
 ## SPOILER:
-there is (almost) no difference between C++ and Python, because of both just uses OpenCV,
+There is (almost) no difference between C++ and Python, because of both just uses OpenCV,
 so this is just libopencv.so tesing, but no languages.
+But..
+Instead of using multi-threading, you have to use processes in python (because of GIL).

 ## C++
 compile: